pdidev/pdi2sensei/README.md

 - PDI 1.0.0
 - Adios2
-- Sensei 3.2 with ParaView 5.7 or paraView 5.8
+- Sensei 3.2 with ParaView 5.7 or ParaView 5.8